angusgraham/book/src/ch01-03-hello-cargo.md

 Just like `cargo build`, `cargo check` is available as a VSCode task thanks to to the RLS extension.
 You can bind the task to a keystroke if you so desire.

+You will probably find that because the RLS extension is always watching to see if there are errors in your code and adding "squigglies" to those errors, you won't have as much use for `cargo check` as those who work without IDE support.

 Let’s recap what we’ve learned so far about Cargo:

 * We can build a project via VSCode task or terminal command.